 In all cases the previous crop history must be known on the field(s) used to produce any class of certified seed.
 The field(s) must not have grown another variety of the same crop for the length of time specified by the individual crop standards.
 Regardless of previous crops, at the time of planting, the field must be free of volunteer plants of the crop being produced.
 The area adjacent to the field should also be free of volunteer plants of the crop being produced.
 The field or any portion of the field certified must always have a definite boundary such as a fence, ditch, levee, road, or barren strip.
 Stakes alone will not be recognized as an adequate boundary unless these are steel fence posts or heavy wooden posts placed at 200-foot intervals and tall enough to be seen above the crop.

 Fields to be planted for certification should be free from all prohibited noxious weeds as designated by the Director of California Department of Food and Agriculture (CDFA) and those weeds specifically named in CCIA’s individual crop standards.

 9.1 Prohibited Noxious Weed Seed List.
-Seed or propagules of the following species of plants have been named prohibited noxious weed seed within the meaning of Section 52257 of the California Food and Agricultural Code:
+Seed or propagules of the species of plants on this list have been named prohibited noxious weed seed within the meaning of Section 52257 of the California Food and Agricultural Code.